Candidate48/junit4Wiki/Categories.md

 ## Typical usages for categories

 Categories are used to add metadata on the tests.

 The frequently encountered categories usages are about:
-* The type of automated tests: UnitTests, IntegrationTests, SmokeTests...
+* The type of automated tests: UnitTests, IntegrationTests, SmokeTests, RegressionTests ...
 * How quick the tests execute: SlowTests, QuickTests
-* In which part of the build process the tests should be executed: NightlyBuildTests
+* In which part of the ci build the tests should be executed: NightlyBuildTests

-This is also often used to mark tests with project specific flags.
+This is also used to add project specific metadata like which feature of a project is covered by the test.